TampaUseRs/speaker-starter-kit/README.md

 ## Talk Description

 You can use this template as a starting point for your talk description.
-This will be published on Meetup and our website and may be included in announcement emails sent by Meetup.
+This will be published on [Meetup][trug-meetup] and [our website][trug-website] and may be included in announcement emails sent by Meetup.
 You only need to replace the parts in `{}`, or feel free to use the template as a starting point.

 ```plain